 Payment Single Occupancy = $1415, Deposit Required = $500

 This is a non-profit retreat.
 The teachings are free of charge.
 The fees paid only covers fixed costs at St. Francis for food, lodging, insurance, and airfare for teachers.
 The retreat is administered and staffed entirely by volunteers.
-Delson Bhante Ananda offer the teachings freely but relies on generous donations to sustain their ability to help others.
+Delson and Bhante Ananda offer the teachings freely but rely on generous of participants to sustain their ability to help others.

 If the retreat is cancelled for reasons beyond our control, payments made will be refunded minus the standard bank processing fee of 2.9% and will be credited to the original source of payment within ten banking days.

 Cancellations before February 1, 2023 will be refunded.
 Full refunds minus at the standard bank processing fee of 2.9% and credited directly to source of payment within 30 banking days of cancellation notice.

 Cancellations after February 1, 2023 may have fees applied as payment for future retreats or symposiums hosted by the TWIM Foundation collective in the U.S. for up to 12 months following the retreat.
 Alternatively, fees may be donated to the retreat leaders.

 Travel by Air

 Those arriving SFO by air may reserve ground transportation are responsible to email their arrival and departure information to the retreat manager.
 Late arrivals or those arriving at Oakland or San Jose airports are responsible for their personal transportation to the retreat center and return at their own expense.
 All travelers are advised to check in for departing flights 90 minutes before domestic departures and 2 hours for international departures.